2025 Exoplanet Archive News

 March 26, 2025

-A Planet Disintegrating Around its Bright Host Star
+A Planet Disintegrating Around Its Bright Host Star

 One of this week's five planets is orbiting its star so closely that it's disintegrating in the intense heat.
 BD+05 4868 A b's demise is expected to happen over the next two million years, and because the host is a bright TESS star, researchers have an opportunity to observe the end of the planet's life.
 Check out this Astrobites article and the discovery paper for details.